5 Hard Lessons I’ve Learned from 30+ Years as an Entrepreneur

 Self-discipline isn’t easy, and it requires effort and determination.
 It’s about doing the hard things that we know are good for us, even when they’re outside of our comfort zone.
 It’s about taking action and being willing to learn and possibly even fail along the way.

-And it was actually boredom, that eventually lead me to change my “I’ll do it tomorrow attitude”.
-I felt I needed a BIG shift in my business.
-I wanted to get more serious and I wanted to help more people.
-That’s when I decided to make my first online course.
-That was back in 2009 and my three kids were little.
-I quickly discovered how time demanding it was to create a course and I struggled to find the time between my paid photography jobs, chores and motherhood.
+When I decided to make my first online course, I my three kids were 5, 6 and 10.
+I quickly discovered how time demanding it was to create a course and I struggled to find the time between my photography job, house chores, cooking and motherhood.

 Every no is feedback.
 Every rejection is feedback.
 And every failure is feedback teaching you to look at new ways to do things.
 Your job as a business owner is to find the strategies that work for your business.